We were helpless.

 Sandstone and steel.
 Chimney pots and terraces.
-Row upon row of white-washed two story villas, laid out with military precision and a consistency that suggested they had all fallen off the same factory line!
+Row upon row of white-washed two story villas, laid out with military precision and a consistency that suggested all had fallen off the same factory line!
 So little variation in colour, shape or size for miles.
 And yet amid all this repetition, in true Andy Orton style out of nowhere would loom an enormous stone building and its acres of accompanying gardens, more reminiscent of a castle than someone’s home!

 Yet all this was tangible, seen, real.